The European Model of Judicial Cooperation in Criminal Matters: Towards Effectiveness based on Earned Trust

 • Valsamis Mitsilegas, Queen Mary University of London – Inglaterra

-Professor of European Criminal Law and Global Security, Queen Mary University of London
+Professor of European Criminal Law and Global Security, Queen Mary University of London.

 ANAGNOSTARAS, “Mutual Confidence is Not Blind Trust!
 Fundamental Rights Protection and the Execution of the European Arrest Warrant: Aranyosi and Caldararu”, Common Market Law Review, vol. 53, 2016.